KodKarls/Algorithms/ReadMe.md

 #### Linux
 The projects do not have run and build scripts for Linux.
-They must be built manually following the way C++ projects are built on this platform.
+They must be built manually following the way C/C++ projects are built on this platform.